DennisDean/SleepScienceViewer4/README.md

 SleepScienceViewer uses a class-based architecture to [represent EDF](Media/Docs/EDF_File_Class.md) and [annotation files](Media/Docs/Annotation_XML_Class.md).
 These classes can also be used independently to access specific information from the files, supporting flexible review and analysis within notebooks or other Python programs.

+The vision for the viewer emerged years ago and is made possible by the wealth of open source software currently available.
+Guiding principles for development and features under consideration can be found in the [vision statement](Media/vision.md).

 ![SleepScienceViewer](Media/SleepScienceViewer.png)
 *Figure 1.
 Sleep Science Viewer interface with signals, hypnogram, spectrogram, and annotations.*